The ASAP CPR

 We are excited to introduce the ASAP High Performance Team Training System, a comprehensive and straightforward training solution designed for use by any responding agency.

-The ASAP is a unique approch to treating the number one cause of Adult cardiac arrest.
+The ASAP HPT is a unique approch to treating the number 1 and number 2 causes of adult cardiac arrest.

 Certification is awarded upon the successful completion of our online written examination.